 Ismayilova was arrested on December 5, 2014 for inciting an individual to attempt suicide Her accuser sought to withdraw the allegation, testifying in a pre-trial hearing in July that he had "defamed" her under pressure from law enforcement agencies, but the court rejected a defense motion to drop the charge.

-Additional charges of money laundering, illegal entrepreneurship, tax evasion, and abuse of authority, all purportedly related to her work for RFE/RL, were brought against her in February, 2015.
+Additional charges of embezzlement, illegal entrepreneurship, tax evasion, and abuse of power, all purportedly related to her work for RFE/RL, were brought against her in February, 2015.
 Ismayilova ridiculed the charges in her closing statement for their arbitrariness and lack of proof.
 They were previously refuted by RFE/RL in a point-by-point statement sent to Azerbaijan’s general prosecutor and the judge presiding in the trial.